How Do We Rate Capital.com?

 Can You Switch Between Account Types on Capital.com?

 Yes, you can hold multiple account types simultaneously.
-I have both a spread betting account and a 1X account under the same login.
-To add a new account type, go to Settings → Account → Add Account Type.
-Each account has separate balances, so you’ll need to fund them individually.
+To add a new account type, go to Settings, then Account, then Add Account Type.
+Each account has separate balances, so you'll need to fund them individually.
 Switching between accounts takes two clicks in the app.

 What Happens to My Money If Capital.com Goes Bust?

 Your funds are protected in two ways.
-First, Capital.com holds client money in segregated accounts at top-tier banks—separate from their operational funds.
-Second, as an FCA-regulated broker, eligible clients can claim up to £120,000 per person through the Financial Services Compensation Scheme (FSCS).
-To claim, you’d contact the FSCS directly at fscs.org.uk—the process typically takes 7-10 business days for straightforward cases.
+First, Capital.com holds client money in segregated accounts at top-tier banks -- separate from their operational funds.
+Second, as an FCA-regulated broker, eligible clients can claim up to £85,000 per person through the Financial Services Compensation Scheme (FSCS).
+To claim, you would contact the FSCS directly at fscs.org.uk.

 Does Capital.com Offer Guaranteed Stop Losses?